-- Learn 7 different ways you can use your emotions flashcards
+- Learn 15 different ways you can use your emotions flashcards for social-emotional learning

-- Read a selection of 24 emotion definitions that you can use when you teach emotional vocabulary to your kids
+- Review a selection of 24 emotion definitions that you can use when you teach emotional vocabulary to your kids

-Emotions flashcards are also often referred to as feelings flashcards.
+Emotions flashcards are also often referred to as feelings flashcards or emotions cards.

-Each emotion flashcard presents a visual representation of a specific emotion (pictures, illustrations, pictograms, or emoticons), a label stating the name of that emotion, and in some cases, a definition or description of the emotion presented.
+Each emotion flashcard presents a visual representation of a specific emotion (pictures or illustrations with different facial expressions, pictograms, or emoticons), a label stating the name of that emotion, and in some cases, a definition or description of the emotion presented.

-An emotion flashcard serves as an aid to learning to identify, label, and even express different emotions.
+An emotion flashcard serves as an aid in learning to identify, label, and even express different emotions.